RadicalxChange/www/README.md

 Run `npm run build` to build the site and its images.
 The built site is written to _dist/_.

+### Deploy

+Merge your change to _master_ and push to GitHub to deploy a new version of our site.
+Netlify watches for changes to _master_ and rebuilds when the branch changes.

 ## Architecture

 The RadicalxChange www site is built on [11ty](https://www.11ty.dev/).
 It's styled using [TailWind CSS](https://tailwindcss.com/).
 We host the site on [Netlify](https://www.netlify.com/).
 For legacy reasons, we use [Digital Ocean](https://www.digitalocean.com/) for DNS.
 We use [Fathom Analytics](https://usefathom.com/) to track user activity without invading their privacy.